reuk/wayverb/docs_source/evaluation.md

 the results.
 It may be that the low reverb time in the test above is entirely due to the particular placement of the source and receiver, and that the *average-case* waveguide output would match the Sabine estimate more closely.
-Testing this would help to narrow-down the cause of the discontinuity between the low- and high-frequency components of the output.
 If the waveguide *does* match the predicted reverb times in the average case, then this would mean that further research should focus on reducing the impact of the mismatch between the outputs of different models, rather than on improving the waveguide model itself.
 However, there was not time to run such a test in the course of this project.

 Further testing is also required to locate the exact cause of the low-amplitude resonance in the waveguide.
-Although low-frequency resonant behaviour is to be expected in the tests presented here, it is surprising that all room-sizes tested displayed some localised resonance at around 400Hz (see +@room_size_spectrograms).
+Although low-frequency resonant behaviour is to be expected in the tests presented here, it is surprising that all room-sizes tested displayed some localised resonance at around 400Hz (see +@fig:room_size_spectrograms).
 The fact that the resonant frequency is the same across all rooms suggests that this is not caused by constructive interference of room modes, but rather some implementation deficiency in the waveguide.
 Perhaps the first component to check would be the waveguide boundaries: the